New Jersey Fat Injections

 Results Can Last for Years

 Improving fat survival after injection has been an area of interest for Dr. Parker for a number of years.
 More recently, he has become very interested in the role of stem cells and their relationship to enhanced survival of transferred fat.
 In general, fat lasts longer in areas of non-movement, such as the cheeks.
-Often, it will last several years; in some cases, it is permanent.
+Often, it will last several years.
 Patients are up and around immediately after fat transfer.
 The procedure is minimally painful and easily controlled with medication.
 Mild swelling and bruising can occur in the first few days; these are camouflaged easily with makeup.

 Before & 11 Years After Fat Injections to the Buttocks*